 Patti Smith chronicled her relationship with Robert Mapplethorpe in her 2010 publication Just Kids.
 In her book, Smith references the jewelry-making kit Robert used as a child to make brooches and necklaces strung of Indian beads for his mother.
 Mapplethorpe continued to make jewelry into his early 20s, which incorporated skulls, dice and coins.
 The archive contains five necklaces, as well as the tools and beads he used to make them.
 Several of Mapplethorpe’s sitters were photographed wearing his jewelry, such as artist Ruth Kligman.
 Many other necklaces are documented in Polaroids and tear sheets in the collection.

 Shortly before the artist’s death in 1989 he established the Robert Mapplethorpe Foundation to support photography as an art form and to fund medical research in the fight against AIDS and HIV-related infection.
 The archive contains material collected by the Foundation after 1989 including: newspaper clippings, television news transcripts, and video recordings of news casts and documentaries dealing with the censorship controversies that arose from the 1989 Mapplethorpe exhibition The Perfect Moment.
-These materials are an important resource when considering the lines between art and pornography and the censorship of artistic expression and compliment the exhibitions of Mapplethorpe’s work currently on view at the Getty Museum and the Los Angeles County Museum of Art.
+These materials are an important resource when considering the lines between art and pornography and the censorship of artistic expression and complement the exhibitions of Mapplethorpe’s work currently on view at the Getty Museum and the Los Angeles County Museum of Art.